imagej/imagej.github.io/_pages/scripting/jython/index.md

 project: /software/imagej2
 ---

-{% include notice message="This page describes how to write scripts in **Jython**, the JVM-based flavor of Python.
+{% include notice content="This page describes how to write scripts in **Jython**, the JVM-based flavor of Python.
 To call ImageJ functions from Python programs, see [PyImageJ](/scripting/pyimagej)." %}